techtocore/Jupyter-Package-Manager/README.md

-# Jupyter-Package-Manager
+# Package manager for Jupyter Notebooks and SWAN
-Project Repo for GSoC 2019 at CERN
+Code Repo for GSoC 2019 project at CERN